StbBeef/StbImageBeef/README.md

 It'll return null if the image type isnt supported, otherwise it'll return the image info(width, height, color components, etc).

 # Reliability & Performance
-There is special app to measure reliability & performance of StbImageBeef in comparison to the original stb_image.h: https://github.com/StbBeef/StbImageBeef/tree/master/tests/StbImageBeef.Testing
+There is special app to measure reliability & performance of StbImageBeef in comparison to the original stb_image.h: https://github.com/StbBeef/StbImageBeef/tree/master/samples/StbImageBeef.Testing

-It goes through every image file in the specified folder and tries to load it 10 times with StbImageBeef, then 10 times with C++/CLI wrapper over the original stb_image.h(Stb.Native).
+It goes through every image file in the specified folder and tries to load it 10 times with StbImageBeef, then 10 times with native wrapper over the original stb_image.h(Stb.Native).
 Then it compares whether the results are byte-wise similar and also calculates loading times.
 Also it sums up and reports loading times for each method.

-Moreover SixLabor ImageBeef 1.0.4 is included in the testing too.

 I've used it over following set of images: https://github.com/StbBeef/TestImages